nfuzk/soulminter-public/public/privacy.md

 Our use of information is strictly limited to the following technical, operational, and analytical purposes:

-- **To Facilitate Token Creation:** We use the public wallet address and token creation parameters you provide to enable the creation of tokens on the Solana blockchain as per your instructions.
+- **To Facilitate Token Services:** We use the public wallet address and parameters you provide to enable the creation, management, and modification of tokens on the Solana blockchain as per your instructions.

 - **To Manage the Affiliate Program:** We use public wallet addresses, referral data, and referrer cookies to track referrals and facilitate the direct, on-chain distribution of affiliate commissions, as designed by the Solana program.
 Referrer cookies help ensure that if a user navigates the site and later connects their wallet, the affiliate relationship is correctly attributed.
 This process does not involve the processing of personal data by SoulMinter beyond public wallet addresses and a referrer identifier stored in the cookie.